-5.28 Electors' special meetings

-- (1) A special meeting of the electors of a district is to be held on the request of not less than- - (a) 100 electors or 5% of the number of electors whichever is the lesser number; or - (b) 1/3 the number of council members. - (2) The request is to specify the matters to be discussed at the meeting and the form or content of the request is to be in accordance with regulations. - (3) The request is to be sent to the mayor or president. - (4) A special meeting is to be held on a day selected by the mayor or president but not more than 35 days after the day on which he or she received the request.
+- 5.28 Electors' special meetings - (1) A special meeting of the electors of a district is to be held on the request of not less than- - (a) 300 electors or 5% of the number of electors whichever is the lesser number; or (b) 1/3 the number of council members. - (c) The request is to specify the matters to be discussed at the meeting and the form or content of the request is to be in accordance with regulations. - (3) The request is to be sent to the mayor or president. - (4) A special meeting is to be held on a day selected by the mayor or president but not more than 35 days after the day on which he or she received the request. - (5) Despite subsection (4), the mayor or president may - (a) decide that the special meeting is not to be held if the mayor or president is satisfied that the substance of each matter for discussion specified in the request - (i) was discussed at a special meeting that was held during the period of 12 months ending on the day on which the mayor or president received the request; or - (ii) was, or will be, discussed at a special meeting that was, or will be, held during the period of 35 days after the day on which the mayor or president received the request; - or - (b) decide that a matter for discussion specified in the request is not to be discussed at the special meeting in whole or in part if the mayor or president is satisfied that the substance of the whole of the matter or the part of the matter (as the case requires) - (i) was discussed at a special meeting that was held during the period of 12 months ending on the day on which the mayor or president received the request; or - (ii) was, or will be, discussed at a special meeting that was, or will be, held during the period of 35 days after the day on which the mayor or president received the request.